 Potential Side-Effects

 All cosmetic procedures carry risks and side effects.
 After Jowl Treatment, patients commonly experience minor side effects, such as swelling, bruising, redness, tenderness and subtle asymmetry.
 There may also be some discomfort in the lower face and jawline area for a week or more, as gravity can keep the swelling in place longer.
 However, more serious side effects can occur, such as skin necrosis, vascular compromise or vision changes.
-Please see the full list of possible risks and side effects on our Treatment Risks and Complications page.

 After-Care